destel/rill/README.md

   return api.SaveUser(ctx, u)
 }, scope)

-// Nothing is running, the context is canceled.
+// Nothing is running anymore; the context is canceled.
 // Handle the error (if any)
 fmt.Println("Error:", err)
 ```